dergachev/copy-public-url/README.md

 copy-public-url
 ===============

+Note: as of Oct 1, 2013, the Dropbox application comes with [screenshot uploads](https://www.dropbox.com/help/1964/en) built in.
+The workflow is identical, except that their copied URL links to an HTML page displaying the image, instead of the file directly, which is arguably a lot more useful.

+## Description

 A Folder Action Script that copies to clipboard the public URL of any newly created file inside of a specified subdirectory of Dropbox/Public, and emits a Growl notification.